-Professionals in education and other professions are dependable, reliable, and responsible.
-Therefore, students are expected to be on time and in attendance at every class, and to stay for the entire class.
+Professional teachers are dependable, reliable, and responsible.
+Therefore, candidates are expected to be on time and in attendance at every class, and to stay for the entire class.
 Tardiness, leaving early, and excessive absences (3) are considered evidence of lack of dependability, and are taken seriously.
 Candidates will receive a grade of F on the third absence.
+If a candidate is taking 'blocked' courses that are taught at a Professional Development School, requiring field experience, the candidate will be dropped with an F from those classes as well.